Sandy Alcántara: Miami Marlins

 On December 14, 2017, the Cardinals traded Alcántara, along with Magneuris Sierra, Zac Gallen, and Daniel Castano to the Miami Marlins for Marcell Ozuna.
 MLB.com ranked Alcántara as Miami's third-best prospect going into the 2018 season.
 He began 2018 with the New Orleans Baby Cakes, and was recalled by Miami on June 28.
 He made his Marlins debut on June 29 as the starting pitcher, pitching five innings in which he gave up one run on three hits and five walks while striking out two, earning the win as Miami defeated the New York Mets 8–2.
 He was placed on the 10-day disabled list on with a right axillary infection.
 On May 19, 2019, Alcántara pitched his first career shutout, an 89-pitch two-hit Maddux against the New York Mets.

 Alcántara was the sole Miami Marlins player named to the 2019 Major League Baseball All-Star Game.
 Pitching the eighth inning, he retired the side.
 He finished the season with a 6–14 record and a 3.88 ERA over 197 1/3 innings in 32 starts, leading the National League in losses and shutouts.

 In the shortened 2020 season, Alcántara was 3–2 with a 3.00 ERA in 42 innings.

 Alcántara owns Marlins franchise records of most innings pitched by a rookie, and most innings pitched and strikeouts by a Dominican-born player.
 On November 28, 2021, the Marlins signed Alcántara to a contract extension worth $56 million, breaking the record for the largest contract for a pitcher under team control with less than four years service time set by Carlos Martinez.

 In 2022, he was 14–9 with a 2.28 ERA in 32 starts covering 228.2 innings.
 With a bWAR of 8.0, Alcántara led the National League, and led all pitchers across both leagues.
 He unanimously won the 2022 NL Cy Young Award, over second-place pitcher Max Fried.

+Alcántara regressed from his Cy Young campaign in 2023, making 28 starts and posting a 7–12 record and 4.14 ERA with 151 strikeouts in 184 2/3 innings pitched.
+On September 4, 2023, he was placed on the injured list with a right forearm flexor strain.
+An MRI later revealed a sprain of Alcantara's ulnar collateral ligament, putting his season in jeopardy.
+He began a rehab assignment with the Triple–A Jacksonville Jumbo Shrimp, but was shut down for the remainder of the season on September 23 after experiencing forearm tightness.
+On October 6, Alcántara underwent Tommy John surgery to repair the UCL in his right elbow, ruling him out for the 2024 season.